martinfoell/UiO-FYS5429-Higgs-ML-Challenge/README.md

 # UiO-FYS5429-Higgs-ML-Challenge
-A couse project for the FYS5429 with the HiggsML challenge
+A couse project for the couse FYS5429 at the University of Oslo with the HiggsML challenge

 Overview over scripts: